MarekKirs/marekkirs.github.io/research.md

 ## Research area 2: Safe drinking water: Microbial communities in aquafiers

-Most of Hawaiʻi’s drinking water comes from deep groundwater aquifers.
-These water sources are routinely monitored for microbial indicators ( total coliforms and Escherichia coli) to identify wells that may have been affected by microbial contaminants.
+Most of Hawaiʻi’s drinking water comes from volcanic aquifers, including both deep basal groundwater and dike-impounded water.
+These water sources are routinely monitored for microbial indicators (total coliforms and *Escherichia coli*) to identify groundwater wells that may have been affected by microbial contaminants.
 Deep groundwater is often thought of as a biologically inactive environment—a vast underground reservoir largely devoid of life.
 Our research, however, has shown that Hawaiʻi’s deep aquifers harbor remarkably diverse microbial communities.

 These microorganisms are an integral part of the groundwater ecosystem, contributing to nutrient cycling and the transformation and degradation of contaminants.
 Our work suggests that understanding microbial water quality requires a more holistic approach than monitoring a small number of indicator organisms alone.
 Changes in groundwater microbial communities can provide valuable information about changes in the surrounding environment, including the introduction or movement of contaminants such as pesticides and petroleum hydrocarbons.